 Panpour, Pansear, Pansage, Simipour, Simisear, and Simisage

 This list is all about celebrating monkeys, but what is writing if not the expression of the writer’s passions?
 Well, reader, I have a burning passion, and it’s my hatred for the monkeys from Pokémon Black and White known as Pansear, Pansage, and Panpour.
 These three elemental monkeys represent fire, grass, and water, respectively, and are also meant to be a nod to the three monkeys from the old adage “see no evil, hear no evil, speak no evil” from Japanese folklore.
-Well, let me tell you folks, I DO see evil, and it’s the evil design of these three monkey monstrosities.
+Well, let me tell you, folks, I DO see evil, and it’s the evil design of these three monkey monstrosities.

-Each awful in their own way.
+Each is awful in its own way.
 While almost every list of “best (X) Pokémon” invites some healthy discussion within our team, I have never seen us so united as in our disgust at these foul little guys and their useless, basic, and ugly designs.
 But wait, do you know what is worse?
 They all evolve into even uglier monkeys.
 That’s right, six whole precious Pokedex slots are taken up by these knock-off curious George little freaks, and I despise the fact I have to collect them to complete my Pokedex.
 If I was a Pokémon trainer, I’d hide a grenade in a banana and wipe these atrocities out of this dimension.